MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 In this task, you'll create two quick measures to calculate profit and profit margin.

 *A quick measure creates the calculation formula for you.
 They’re easy and fast to create for simple and common calculations.
-You’ll create measures without using this tool in the **Create DAX Calculations in Power BI Desktop, Part 1** lab.*
+You’ll create measures without using this tool in the **Create DAX Calculations in Power BI Desktop** lab.*

 1. In the **Fields** pane, right-click the **Sales** table, and then select **New Quick Measure**.